dreamshader/dsGPIO/README.md

 # dsGPIO
-fast low level access to the GPIOs of the Raspberry Pi without root permissions
+fast low level access to the GPIOs of the Raspberry Pi without root permission

+#work in progress